asadwaheed1/chatbot-with-litellm-and-chainlit/README.md

-### LiteLLM with Chainlit Agent Assignment PIAIC 255779
+### OpenRouter and LiteLLM Streaming with Chainlit Agent Assignment PIAIC 255779

 **Assalamualikum!
 To run the project you must have python installed and uv installed.**